COVID: India is 'at a critical juncture,' says WHO chief scientist | DW | 13.05.2021

-Soumya Swaminathan, chief scientist at the World Health Organization, tells DW that India is at a very fragile and difficult stage in the pandemic, and that the situation is of great concern.
+Soumya Swaminathan, chief scientist at the World Health Organization, tells DW that India is at a very fragile and difficult stage in the pandemic.
+The WHO is concerned as the number of cases is rising significantly.

 India recorded 362,727 new COVID-19 infections and 4,120 deaths in the past 24 hours, marking the second straight day in which the country's virus-related deaths exceeded the 4,000 mark.